In the Blog

 Miss G and Shameless Magazine Present: An Evening with Jessica Valenti

 Here’s the Facebook page for the event, and some more info.
-Our very own Jessica Yee will be taking part in the panel discussion, along with Sarah Wolf, Laurel Mitchell, and of course, Jessica Valenti.
+The panel will include Sarah Wolf, Laurel Mitchell, and of course, Jessica Valenti.

 Wednesday, June 25, 2008 7:00pm - 10:00pm Camera Gallery, Queen and Ossington

 More info from The Miss G Project after the jump.

 Just in time for feminist book release season, Jessica Valenti is coming to Toronto, bringing word from America and wisdoms to share from her latest book, “He’s a Stud, She’s a Slut, and 49 Other Double-Standards Every Woman Should Know.”